 Place a burning candle in water and watch what happens to the water.
 Explore the science of burning candles when you try this fun candle experiment.

-Yes, you can mix oil and vinegar together for the perfect salad dressing!
+You can mix oil and vinegar for the perfect salad dressing!
 It’s called emulsification.
 Simple science you can set up with ingredients found in your kitchen cupboards.

 Investigate whether an egg will sink or float in salt water.

 Explore what happens to skittles candy in water and why the colors don’t mix.

 This screaming balloon experiment is an awesome physics activity!
 Explore centripetal force or how objects travel a circular path with a few simple supplies.

 Grab the glue and make a classic chemistry demonstration.
 Slime is all about science and a must try at least one.
 If you want a 2 for1, our magnetic slime is just about the coolest thing you’ll ever play with… it’s alive (well, not really)!

 What happens to rain or melting snow when it can’t go into the ground?
 Set up an easy stormwater runoff model with your kids to explore what happens.